-command delimiter An ASCII character used to begin a command string command sequence Two or more bytes that instruct the printer to perform a special function.
+command sequence Two or more bytes that instruct the printer to perform a special function.
 The first character in the sequence is a special function control character (SFCC).
 This character alerts the printer that the string which follows is a command sequence, not a character or graphic code.
 See also escape sequence, SFCC, SSCC.